Nightmare Fuel: King Crimson

 - The song "Indiscipline", from Discipline, is a very heavy song with quiet parts and with a spoken word part by Adrian Belew.
 The original recording is not too impressive, but live versions extend it out to 8 or 9 minutes, lengthen the quiet parts to absurdly tension-building levels, and have Belew's narration take on a psychotic quality, until the song crashes into the noisy section.
 The full effect is terrifying.

 - From Three of a Perfect Pair, we have Side 2 opener "Industry".
 It's the quiet parts of "Indiscipline" with the heavy bits removed, the lyrics removed, machine noises added, and the tension taken to an absurd level where the entire song constantly sounds like it's about to collapse on itself.
 This goes on for seven minutes straight.

 - "Sleepless", also from Three of a Perfect Pair, with its twitchy, crazed bassline, creepy guitar sounds, droning synths and Belew's impressionistic rambling about fear, nightmares, the "rumbling in your ears".
 Also counts as Paranoia Fuel, as well.
 "It's alright to feel a little fear", indeed.

-"The Devil's Triangle", which starts off as a modest variation of Holst's "Mars, the Bringer of War" before turning into pure disregard for peace treaty by the end.
+- "The Devil's Triangle", which starts off as a modest variation of Gustav Holst's "Mars, the Bringer of War", but by the end, it sounds like Mars is armed with nukes.
 And just to be a little more unsettling, an excerpt from "The Court of the Crimson King" swoons in and out in the final minute...